 Reply 2: Even if, as it turns out, no two people ever actually have qualitatively identical experiences at the same time, it is at least physically possible for this to happen.
 And this is enough to show that IIE is false.
 For example, it is physically possible for there to be a complete physical duplicate of me on the other side of the universe who is always experiencing what I am experiencing.
 If IIE is true, then my experiences have the same causes his experiences, since our experiences are numerically identical.
 But it is physically impossible for my experiences to be caused by something that happens to someone on the other side of the universe.4

-- I know of two papers that discuss ideas related to the ideas in this post.
+I know of two papers and one book that discuss ideas related to the ideas in this post.
 One paper is Bostrom’s ‘Quantity of experience: brain-duplication and degrees of consciousness’ (2006).
 In the paper, he uses a thought experiment involving qualitatively identical experiences to make a point about degrees of consciousness.
 The other paper is Van Cleave’s ‘Time, Idealism, and the Identity of Indiscernibles’ (2002).
-In the paper, he criticizes an argument by Jorge Louis Borges for the unreality of time, which on Van Cleave’s reconstruction relies on the identity of indiscernibles and a premise about qualitatively identical experiences. ↩
+In the paper, he criticizes an argument by Jorge Louis Borges for the unreality of time, which on Van Cleave’s reconstruction relies on the identity of indiscernibles and a premise about qualitatively identical experiences.
+The book is Kim’s Physicalism, or Something Near Enough (2005).
+In a chapter arguing against substance dualism, he uses the non-locality of immaterial experiences to argue that they could not be causally efficacious (chapter 3, especially pp. 85-8). ↩︎